kkomash/sshtelpy/README.md

 # sshtelpy

-Python wrapper for Paramiko and Telnetlib
+Python library which wraps Paramiko and Telnetlib libraries.